 - Odor resistant

-These incredible bamboo products are a small way to be more earth kind this year by skipping products made from less sustainable sources.
-However, we can all take small steps to more eco in our home lives, like not leaving our laptops plugged in, taking shorter showers, and everything mentioned in the video below.
+Using these incredible bamboo products and skipping products made from less sustainable sources is a small way to be more earth kind this year.
+However, we can all take small steps to be more eco-friendly in our home lives, like not leaving our laptops plugged in, taking shorter showers, and everything mentioned in the video below.